Advances in Genome Biology and Technology

 Poster presentations

-Enabling long-read mRNA-seq for biomarker discovery using limited clinical sample inputs (Poster #127)
+Enabling long-read mRNA-seq for biomarker discovery using limited clinical sample inputs

-With this poster, Dr. Yue Yun presents data from a new long-read RNA sequencing product that enables full-length RNA sequencing from single cells (~10 pg) up to 100 ng total RNA.
+With this poster, Dr. Yue Yun presented data from a new long-read RNA sequencing product that enables full-length RNA sequencing from single cells (~10 pg) up to 100 ng total RNA.
 With a 10 ng total RNA input, we demonstrate the ability to reliably sequence at an average length (N50) of 2 kb and detect full-length transcripts as long as 10 kb.
 Performance at the single-cell level is substantially better than existing single-cell LR-RNA-seq methods.
 Furthermore, our data provides a more complete picture of isoform specific changes compared to other commercially available technologies.
 With the ability to process up to 96 samples at a time, this technology will enable the processing of rare or valuable samples to uncover novel biomarkers beyond gene expression.

-Unlocking multiomic analysis in spatial genomics: integrating spatial ATAC-seq and V(D)J sequencing with gene expression using novel spatial barcoding of single nuclei (Poster #413)
+Unlocking multiomic analysis in spatial genomics: integrating spatial ATAC-seq and V(D)J sequencing with gene expression using novel spatial barcoding of single nuclei

-In this poster, Dr. Christina Chang uses Curio Trekker to transform single-cell sequencing assays into spatially resolved single-cell data.
+In this poster, Dr. Christina Chang used Curio Trekker to transform single-cell sequencing assays into spatially resolved single-cell data.
 This technology utilizes unique DNA barcodes on a tightly packed bead array to spatially label individual cells.
 The resulting tagged nuclei are then processed on conventional single-cell sequencing platforms, preserving spatial information while providing true single-cell resolution.
 In this study, Curio Trekker was applied to achieve spatial ATAC-seq (Assay for Transposase-Accessible Chromatin using sequencing) combined with gene expression analysis, as well as spatial V(D)J sequencing paired with gene expression.

-Coming soon!
-SMART-Seq® mRNA Long Read
+SMART-Seq® mRNA Long Read kits now available!

 Takara Bio USA, Inc.